Cost Pool Definition

 Mynx is a manufacturing plant that has several departments producing different products.
-One of the above department produces sunglasses and applies activity-based costing for the allocation of overheads.
-The department of sunglasses comprises 3 main pools, namely designing, moulding, and assembly.
+For example, one of the above departments produces sunglasses and applies activity-based costing to allocate overheads.
+The sunglasses department comprises three main pools, namely designing, molding, and assembly.
 The total amount of overheads incurred by the departments is $50,000.

 By the application of cost pool analysis, the cost manager identifies the following cost drivers:

 - Machine hours

 The cost manager can analyze these three different pools based on the cost drivers, and the total cost of $50,000 can be divided between the three pools.